Why It’s Important to Start Using Push Notifications the Right Way

 “You asked for X feature – and we’ve released it!
 Check it out”

 You may want to remind users that they still need to sign up for an event, register for a retreat, or something else.
-For example:

 “You haven’t read your Legal Update for January yet – don’t miss out!”